Northwestern Syria offensive (2019–2020): No-fly zone in Idlib and battle for Saraqib

+Turkey's coordinated counterattack with electronic warfare and drones halted the Syrian Army and its allies' advances toward Idlib, destroyed the Syrian Army's offensive capabilities, and locked the front line parallel to the M4 highway.
+Many strategists and military experts including Francis Fukuyama stated that thanks to this revolutionary new generation military tactic developed by Turkey, the Turkish Army was able to bypass Syrian and Russian air defense systems and destroy enemy targets without being seen on radar.

+Combat casualties

-On the morning of 5 March, opposition sources and The Independent reported a major Russian airstrike on an IDP camp near Maarrat Misrin, killing at least 15.
-Opposition sources reported government and Iranian militia artillery strikes on Saraqib, Kafr Nabl, al-Futayra and Kafr Oweid and Russian air raids on villages in the Zawiya mountains; the sources also reported that NFL fighters inflicted casualties on pro-government fighters in southern Idlib and western Hama.
-The Turkish military updated its figures for Syrian Army losses due to Turkish operations to 3,138 soldiers and militia killed, plus the following materiel losses: 3 fighter jets, 8 helicopters, 3 UAVs, 151 tanks, 47 howitzers, 52 launchers, 12 antitank weapons, 4 mortars, 10 arsenal depots and 145 military, technical and combat vehicles.
+The Turkish military updated its figures for Syrian Army losses due to Turkish operations to 3,138 soldiers and militia killed or wounded, plus the following materiel losses: 3 fighter jets, 8 helicopters, 3 UAVs, 151 tanks, 47 howitzers, 52 launchers, 12 antitank weapons, 4 mortars, 10 arsenal depots and 145 military, technical and combat vehicles.
 By 8 March, Lost Armor's database had posted images of 65 destroyed armored vehicles belonging to the SAA since 14 January 2019.
 These included 17 self-propelled guns, 15 infantry fighting vehicles, 13 main battle tanks, 2 armored reconnaissance vehicles, 1 MRAP, and 17 others.
 In turn Turkish losses included 3 M60 main battle tanks and 2 APCs destroyed, rebels lost 4 main battle tanks, 7 IFVs, 3 APCs and 1 self-propelled gun.

+The Middle East Institute reported that the Syrian Army lost 405 soldiers between February 28 and March 6, 129 of whom died on March 5 alone.
+This week was the bloodiest week the regime had seen in Syria in recent times.
+Thirty of those killed were high-ranking officers and among the dead was the operations commander.
+The institute's report also noted that the Syrian Army and its allies suffered heavy losses in terms of equipment, losing 73 tanks and armored vehicles, as well as a large amount of equipment.